Site FAQ

 What is this site?

-Well, first and foremost, it is my personal Wiki – a custom-designed content management engine where I jot down some technical notes and (of course) my bookmarks and topics of interest.
+Well, first and foremost, it is my personal wiki, running atop a custom engine where I jot down some technical notes and (of course) my blog posts and commentary on topics/links of interest.
+It looks like a regular weblog, but that is mostly for the average visitor’s convenience.

-No big articles, no in-depth discussions – just a digital scrapbook on steroids with a lot of notes (both technical and related to the telco market), short (and hopefully efficient) articles and the odd opinion.
+No big articles, no in-depth discussions–just a digital scrapbook on steroids with a lot of notes (many of them historically related to the telco market), short (and hopefully clear) articles and the odd opinion piece.

 Why “The Tao of Mac”?

-Click here.
 Enlighten yourself.
-You can also buy a “personal enlightenment kit” on any supermarket (hint: look for the flashlight section).
+You can also buy a “personal enlightenment kit” at any supermarket (hint: look for the flashlight section).

 Where do you live?

 In Lisbon, Portugal.
-Although I’ve often been asked if I wanted to move elsewhere (and have friends scattered around the globe), I like it here.
+Although I’m often asked if I want to relocate elsewhere (and have friends scattered around the globe), I like it here, and so does my family.

 If you’re Portuguese, why do you write in English?